AMSP-04/NETN-TMR/NETN-TMR.md

 #### A. Cancel Acquisition Request

 1. The **Request Federate** initiates an acquisition transfer with a `RequestTransfer` interaction.
-2. The **Response Federate** provides a positive offer by sending a `OfferTransfer` interaction.
+2. The **Response Federate** provides a positive offer by sending an `OfferTransfer` interaction.
 3. The **Request Federate** sends a `CancelRequest` interaction to cancel the request either after or before receiving the positive offer.
-No `attributeOwnershipAcquisition` will be sent by the **Request Federate**.
+The **Request Federate** does not send an `attributeOwnershipAcquisition`.

 #### B. Cancel Divestiture Request

 4. The **Request Federate** initiates a divestiture transfer with a `RequestTransfer` interaction.
-5. The **Response Federate** provides a positive offer by sending a `OfferTransfer` interaction.
+5. The **Response Federate** provides a positive offer by sending an `OfferTransfer` interaction.
-6. The **Response Federate** immediately sends a `attributeOwnershipAcquisition`
+6. The **Response Federate** immediately sends an `attributeOwnershipAcquisition`.
 7. The **Request Federate** will receive the `OfferTransfer` interaction and `requestAttributeOwnershipRelease` callback in an undetermined order.
 8. The **Request Federate** sends a `CancelRequest` interaction to cancel the request.
 The cancel is sent any time after making the request but before responding to the `requestAttributeOwnershipRelease` callback.
 9. The **Response Federate** calls `cancelAttributeOwnershipAcquisition` to abort the ongoing HLA attribute ownership transfer.
-10. The **Response Federate** is notified with a `confirmAttributeOwnershipCancellation` callback when the HLA attribute ownership transfer has been aborted.
+10. On HLA attribute ownership transfer cancellation, the **Response Federate** receives a `confirmAttributeOwnershipCancellation` callback.